While our domestic oil and gas industry is in a tailspin, SAIT’s petroleum-focused education is welcoming the world.

 While Canada is recognized as a world leader in petroleum technology, Canadians them-selves are not lining up for those careers as eagerly as before.
 No doubt it’s because the domestic job market has been frought with uncertainty for years now.
 The rest of the world, ironically, understands the value in Canada’s oil and gas expertise and international enrolment in the PT program reflects this new reality.
 Even with tuition being three times greater than what a Canadian student would pay, international learners are scooping up spots in the program at a pace unheard of a decade ago.

-the pt program can be traced back to Imperial Oil’s discovery of Leduc #1 in 1947 and the demand for roughnecks and petroleum engineers that stemmed from that discovery.
+The PT program can be traced back to Imperial Oil’s discovery of Leduc #1 in 1947 and the demand for roughnecks and petroleum engineers that stemmed from that discovery.
 The problem was, no identifiable oilfield-related trade existed in Canada at that time.
-There were few relevent programs offered at select American universities at the time, so the Provincial Institute of Technology and Art (SAIT’s predecessor name) put out a call for a seasoned professor from any of those schools willing to develop a new Canadian program headquartered in Calgary.
+There were few relevant programs offered at select American universities at the time, so the Provincial Institute of Technology and Art (SAIT’s predecessor name) put out a call for a seasoned professor from any of those schools willing to develop a new Canadian program headquartered in Calgary.
 Dr. Al Workun from the University of Oklahoma answered the job posting and brought his industry experience and teaching credentials to PITA.
 Two years later, Canada’s first Petroleum Engineering Technology program was launched in 1959.

 Fast forward about half a century and Spratt and Espo find themselves recruited into the MacPhail faculty by Alan Jack, the academic chair of the PT program as well as a former colleague of theirs from industry.
 What was waiting for them was a program in desperate need of a revamp.
 “There were a lot of PhDs and not a lot of industry guys like us,” Spratt recalls.
 “When the academics left, they took their teaching materials with them so we saw an opportunity to redo the curriculum.”
 Espo adds that the intent of the retooled program was to build “Seal-team SAIT graduates . . . a little commando unit.”
 Their mandate was to create a versatile, technically fluent person who could go out into the Patch and cultivate a career.
 The new vision seemed to work because the curriculum enjoyed a world-class reputation and captured interest from Montana Tech, the University of Wyoming, and the University of Oklahoma; all of whom were now offering PT graduates a direct entry into their respective professional engineering programs.